goyek/goyek/README.md

 ### Default task

-Default task can be assigned via [`Taskflow.DefaultTask`](https://pkg.go.dev/github.com/pellared/taskflow#Taskflow.DefaultTask) field.
+Default task can be assigned via the [`Taskflow.DefaultTask`](https://pkg.go.dev/github.com/pellared/taskflow#Taskflow.DefaultTask) field.

 When the default task is set, then it is run if no task is provided via CLI.

 ### Parameters

-The parameters can be set via CLI using flag syntax.
+The parameters can be set via CLI using the flag syntax.

 On the CLI, flags can be set in the following ways: